Fast Simulation of Cosmological Neutral Hydrogen based on the Halo Model: Results

 where $\Omega_\text{pix}$ is the pixel area in steradians, $\big<m^2\big>$ the average of the squared halo masses in the map, $\overline{N}$ the average number of halos per pixel, and $\overline{m}$ the mean halo mass in the map.
 After applying the pixel window function correction, the Poisson noise is reintroduced to the signal.
 Figures \ref{fig:cl_dm} and \ref{fig:cl_hi} show the angular power spectrum for dark matter and HI calculated from the maps (black).
 For better visualisation, the $C_{\ell}$'s are averaged over 20 neighbouring $\ell$'s.
 The dark grey band shows the error of the mean value and the light grey band the standard deviation calculated on the bins.

 \\ The $C_{\ell}$'s of the maps are compared to the halo model.
 As for the power spectra in the last section, the combinations of the Sheth \& Tormen mass function and linear halo bias for the dark matter maps and the Tinker bias for HI have been used.
 In both cases, it is apparent that the Limber approximation (orange), i.e. equations (\ref{eq:Cl_dm_limber}) and (\ref{eq:Cl_HI_limber}), strongly overestimates the spectra due to the thinness of the maps for which the approximation diverges.
 The full expressions for the spectra (blue), equations (\ref{eq:Cl_dm}) and (\ref{eq:Cl_HI}), agree much better.
-As for the power spectra, we again find very good agreement below 10\% over all shown scales.
-For the angular power spectra shown, we integrate over the \textit{k}-range that is given in figures \ref{fig:pk_dm} and \ref{fig:pk_hi}, i.e. $\sim 6 \times 10^{-3}$ -- 3.
+As for the power spectra, we again find very good agreement below \qty{10}{\%} over all shown scales.
+For the angular power spectra shown, we integrate over the \textit{k}-range that is given in figures \ref{fig:pk_dm} and \ref{fig:pk_hi}, i.e. $\sim 6 \times 10^{-3}$ -- \qty{3}{Mpc^{-1}}.
 It has been further checked that this \textit{k}-range is sufficiently large for the integration to converge.
-The shaded areas give the errors of the Monte-Carlo integrations. \\ We also calculate the $C_{\ell}$'s with equations (\ref{eq:Cl_dm}) and (\ref{eq:Cl_HI}) using the $P(k)$ of the snapshots (red) shown in figures \ref{fig:pk_dm} and \ref{fig:pk_hi} instead of the halo model.
-To facilitate the comparison between the power spectrum and the angular power spectrum, we highlight $k_\text{max}$ corresponding to the maximum multipole moment in figure \ref{fig:cl_dm} and \ref{fig:cl_hi}. \footnote{The same relation between \textit{k} and $\ell$, given in section \ref{sec:Power Spectrum}, is used to give the corresponding \textit{k}-values on the upper horizontal axis for the angular power spectra.} As already with the power spectra for dark matter, the angular power spectra match very well too.
+The shaded areas give the errors of the Monte-Carlo integrations. \\ We also calculate the $C_{\ell}$'s with equations (\ref{eq:Cl_dm}) and (\ref{eq:Cl_HI}) by using the measured $P(k)$ of the snapshots as discussed in the last section instead of the halo model.
+To facilitate the comparison between the power spectrum and the angular power spectrum, we highlight $k_\text{max}$ in figure \ref{fig:pk_dm} and \ref{fig:pk_hi}, which corresponds to the maximum multipole moment shown in figure \ref{fig:cl_dm} and \ref{fig:cl_hi}. \footnote{The same relation between \textit{k} and $\ell$, given in section \ref{sec:Power Spectrum}, is used to give the corresponding \textit{k}-values on the upper horizontal axis for the angular power spectra.} As already with the power spectra for dark matter, the angular power spectra match very well too.
 For HI, the agreement with the angular power spectra of the maps for $\ell < 350$ and $\ell > 700$ gets better when the snapshot power spectrum is used.
-Therefore, the differences seen in the $P_\text{HI}(k)$ transfer to the angular power spectrum and explain the discrepancies that we observe there.
+Therefore, the differences seen in the $P_\text{HI}(k)$ transfer to the angular power spectrum and explain the discrepancies that we observe there. \\ As discussed in section \ref{sec:Simulation of Dark Matter Halos and HI Halos}, scales comparable to or larger than the simulated box size are affected by box replications.
+The box size corresponds to $\ell \approx 10$, but as highlighted in section \ref{sec:Power Spectrum}, already scales $k < 10^{-2} \, \text{Mpc}^{-1}$ or $\ell < 30$ are impacted by the limited box size.
+While a disagreement becomes apparent at these scales, the plots do not emphasize this region.